-- The stock prices used to calculate the figures in columns (i) and (ii) in the above table are as follows: \$8.91 on December 31, 2019, \$12.39 on December 31, 2020, \$19.67 on December 31, 2021, and \$16.60 on December 31, 2022.
+- The stock prices used to calculate the figures in columns (i) and (ii) in the above table are as follows: \$16.60 on December 31, 2022 and \$19.12 on December 31, 2023.
 The stock prices used to calculate the figures in column (iii) in the above table are based on the closing prices on the vesting dates of the applicable awards. - The valuation assumptions and processes used to recalculate fair values did not materially differ from those disclosed at the time of grant. - (d) "Compensation actually paid" does not necessarily represent cash and/or equity value transferred to the applicable NEO without restriction, but rather is a value calculated under applicable SEC rules. - 3 The dollar amounts reported in column (d) are the amounts of total compensation reported for Mr. Witter (our CEO from April 20, 2020 to present) for each corresponding year in the "Total" column of the Summary Compensation Table.
-Refer to the Summary Compensation Table as set forth on page 52 of this proxy statement. - The dollar amounts reported in column (f) are the average amounts of total compensation reported for the other Named Executive Officers for each corresponding year in the "Total" column of the Summary Compensation Table.
-Refer to the Summary Compensation Table as set forth on page 52 of this proxy statement.
-For each of 2020, 2021 and 2022, the other NEOs were:
+Refer to the Summary Compensation Table as set forth on page 53 of this proxy statement and on page 52 of the prior year's proxy statement. - 4 The dollar amounts reported in column (f) are the average amounts of total compensation reported for the other Named Executive Officers for each corresponding year in the "Total" column of the Summary Compensation Table.
+Refer to the Summary Compensation Table as set forth on page 53 of this proxy statement and on page 52 of the prior year's proxy statement.
+For each of 2020, 2021, 2022 and 2023, the other NEOs were:

+2023 Peter M. Graham, Kerri A. Palmer, Donna F. Vieira, Nicolas Jafarieh, Steven J. McGarry

-2022 Steven J McGarry, Kerri Palmer, Donna Vieira, Daniel Kennedy 2021 Steven J McGarry, Kerri Palmer, Donna Vieira, Daniel Kennedy 2020 Steven J McGarry, Paul Thome, Donna Vieira, Daniel Kennedy
+2022 Steven J. McGarry, Kerri A. Palmer, Donna F. Vieira, Daniel P. Kennedy

+2021 Steven J. McGarry, Kerri A. Palmer, Donna F. Vieira, Daniel P. Kennedy

+2020 Steven J. McGarry, Paul F. Thome, Donna F. Vieira, Daniel P. Kennedy

-- TSR is determined based on the value of an initial fixed investment of \$100.
-The TSR peer group consists of the S&P Super Composite Consumer Finance Sub Industry Index, which is used for our Stock Performance presentation set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2022. - 6 Our Company-Selected Measure is Relative TSR consistent with the peer group used in the PSU metric under our annual Long Term Incentive Program.
+- 5 TSR is determined based on the value of an initial fixed investment of \$100.
+The TSR peer group consists of the S&P Supercomposite Consumer Finance Sub-Industry Index, which is used for our Stock Performance presentation set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2023. - 6 Our Company-Selected Measure is Relative TSR consistent with the peer group used in the PSU metric under our annual Long-Term Incentive Program.
 For illustrative purposes, calculations within this column are based on 1-year measurements (as opposed to the 3-year relative TSR performance period regarding the Company's PSUs).
-For purposes of relative TSR, the peer group used in the PSU metric under our annual Long-Term Incentive Program consists of: (i) the S&P Super Composite Consumer Finance Sub Industry Index and (ii) the S&P 400 Regional Bank Sub-Industry Index.
+For purposes of relative TSR, the peer group used in the PSU metric under our annual Long-Term Incentive Program consists of: (i) the S&P Supercomposite Consumer Finance Sub-Industry Index and (ii) the S&P 400 Regional Bank Sub-Industry Index.